 Ask yourself: Would I scroll past my own creative assets?

 Studies show that people see, on average, over 5,000 images a day.
 Deduct out the cat memes, and that’s still literally thousands of bland stock photos, manufacturer product catalog images and stale advertising.

-If you want your digital ads to catch scrollers’ attention, provide imagery and creative assets that stop your target audience dead in its track.
-Think: video, boomerang’s, gif’s, slideshows, lifestyle product photography.
+If you want your digital ads to catch a scroller's attention, provide imagery and creative assets that stop your target audience dead in its track.
+Think: video, boomerangs, animated gifs, slideshows, and lifestyle product photography.

 We can point to countless creative tests and anecdotal examples where interesting creative drove engagement and sales, always beating out boring flat-lay’s and manufacturer-provided model images.
 Dropshippers, it’s easy to just forward on white background product pics, but trust us: lifestyle or in-use imagery beats this out Every.
 Single.
 Time.

 Never lose sight of the story your creative is telling about your brand.
 What does your imagery say about the business and about the product?

 Ask yourself: What’s stopping a customer from clicking Complete Purchase?